The-Neon-Dev/ytdl/README.md

 #### Without Firebase hosting

-<a href="https://github.com/The-Neon-Dev/ytdl/releases/tag/index"> Download index.html file in releases</a>
+<a href="https://github.com/The-Neon-Dev/ytdl/releases/tag/index"> Download index.html file in releases</a> and host where you want

 #### With Firebase Hosting